Sukhabhogi-Vamsi/Sukhabhogi-Vamsi/README.md

 - 👋 Hi, I’m @Sukhabhogi-Vamsi
-- 👀 I’m interested in Java Technologies
+- 👀 I have a strong interest in Java technologies.
-- 🌱 I’m currently working at TCS
+- 🌱 I am currently working as a Java Developer at Tata Consultancy Services
 - 📫 How to reach me vamsisukhabhogi@gmail.com